-There’s no single ‘set text’ for this course, but for different modules there are a number of articles, books, and videos which are worth reading or watching, or referring to.
+There’s no single ‘set text’ for this course, but for different parts of the course there are a number of articles, books, and videos which are worth reading or watching, or referring to.
 We’ll be discussing some in class, and others will be useful for more general background or taking ideas further.
 This list will be updated over the course of the semester, so please check back.

 Robert Cialdini (1984 or subsequent editions).
 Influence: Science and Practice.
 (Also published as Influence: The Psychology of Persuasion).